GovTechSG/techpass-user-docs/docs/get-a-public-officer-techpass-account.md

 # Public officer account

-You can sign up or get invited to get a public officer TechPass account.
+You can sign up or get invited to get a public officer TechPass account if you are eligible.

 **Important information**